douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## AI Policy and Regulation

 Artificial Intelligence (AI) policy and regulation encompass a broad range of directives, laws, and guidelines at both national and international levels, aimed at ensuring the responsible development, deployment, and use of AI technologies.
-Here\'s a detailed discussion on these topics:
+Here's a detailed discussion on these topics:

 ### National Policies on AI